-Prerequisite: Introduction to 3/D Art Special note: Class fee estimate \$35.00
+Prerequisite: Introduction to 3/D Art

-CERAMICS 2 - ADVANCED 1141 1 semester 1⁄2 credit Purpose: This is a course based on the Ohio Academic Standards for Visual Art.
-Students in Ceramics 2 engage in sequential learning experiences that encompass art history, art criticism, aesthetics, and production and lead to the creation of portfolio quality works.
-Students create works of art in clay utilizing the processes of hand building, molds, wheel throwing, slip and glaze techniques and the firing processes.
-They reflect upon and refine their work.
-Students explore cultural and historical connections; analyze, interpret, theorize, and make informed judgments about artwork and the nature of art.
+CERAMICS 2 - ADVANCED 1141 1 semester 1⁄2 credit Purpose: Students will create works of art in clay utilizing the processes of hand building, molds, wheel throwing, slip and glaze techniques.
+They reflect upon and refine their artwork.